-The funding period is May 1, 2023 through September 30, 2023.
-All grant expenditures must occur within this time frame.
+All grant expenditures must occur within the award funding period.
 Any costs that are incurred either before the start of the project period or after the end of the project period are not allowable.

 The Office of Victim Services and Justice Grants also reserves the right to, without prior notice, reduce or cancel one or more programs listed in this RFA, reject all applications, adjust total funds available, or cancel the RFA in part or whole.
 Funding levels in the respective program areas and budget amount in the grant, grant agreement, or Memorandum of Understanding, if awarded, are contingent on the continued Federal or District funding, sub-grantee performance, and/or reduction, elimination, or reallocation of federal funds by the U.S. Congress and/or the U.S. Department of Justice, and in accordance with applicable sections within the grant award and/or agreement.